 In this day of tight budgets, some of us cannot afford to take that vacation of our dreams.
 Memories can still be made with a vacation at home – stay-cations are one of the newest trends.
 With a bit of simple planning your children will have something to write about when asked to tell all about what they did over the summer.

 Vacation at Home

-Next, contact your local chamber of commerce or tourism website to find any local activities happening during your vacation.
-You might find time to visit a new exhibit at the local museum or even check out the farmer’s market.
+- Next, contact your local chamber of commerce or tourism website to find any local activities happening during your vacation.
+You might find time to visit a new exhibit at the local museum or even check out the farmer’s market or just walking in the park.
 You will want to plan something to do as a family each day just as if you were on vacation somewhere.
 I would plan at least one day for a family day at the pool.
 There might be a movie debuting at the local theatre that everyone would enjoy.
 And you can have some good old backyard summer fun, too.

 I think there is some quality fun time to be had this summer.
 Remember it is not about the money or the destination.
 With a little advance planning, you will be making memories this summer.
 Enjoy time with your family!

 What are your favorite things to do when you vacation at home?